atanasster/storybook-addon-deps/README.md

     // workaround to pass data to the storybook plugin panel bundle
     mapper: dependenciesMap,

-    //display the dependencies of the story instead of componnet
+    //display the dependencies of the story instead of component
     //by default this is false
     storyDependencies: true,
   }